Be a Formidable Asset for Justice with an Associate of Arts in Criminal Justice

 Award-Winning Campus

 At Liberty, you’ll find an affordable, high-quality education that equips students like you for the real world.
-Our commitment to excellence helped us rank among Niche.com’s Top 3 college campuses in America.
+Our commitment to excellence helped us rank as the #4 Best College Campus in America by Niche.com.
 Earning your degree from a nonprofit university with state-of-the-art resources like ours can help set you apart from your peers.

 Why Choose Liberty’s Associate of Arts in Criminal Justice Degree?

-An associate degree in criminal justice can provide the credentials you need to begin a career serving your community with pride.
-This degree program is well-rounded and allows for the possibility of transferring earned credits toward a bachelor program.
+An associate degree in criminal justice can provide the credentials to begin a career serving your community with pride.
+This degree program is well-rounded and allows for the possibility of transferring earned credits toward a bachelor’s program.
 Our professors are experienced law enforcement and criminal justice professionals who have years of training under their belts working for the FBI, Virginia Beach Police Department, and many other agencies.
 Throughout your academic journey, you will receive support, guidance, and first-hand knowledge from your professors and classmates.

 What Will You Learn in Our Associate of Arts in Criminal Justice Degree?

-Review the Degree Completion Plan, and check out our featured courses below to learn more about what you’ll be studying!
+Review the Degree Completion Plan, and check out our featured courses below to discover more about what you’ll be studying:

 Featured Courses